Batch Transforming 10k+ Shapefiles Without Memory Leaks Jump to heading

 ) -> None:

-"""Process a chunk of shapefiles with explicit teardown."""
+"""Process one chunk of shapefiles with explicit teardown per file."""

 for src_file in file_batch: